SocketDotTech/socket-docs/docs/Learn/lifecycle.md

  <img src="/img/SendMessageOutbound.png" />

-To pass a message, Plugs call the `outbound` method on Socket with `fees`, `remoteChainSlug`, `msgGasLimit`, `payload`.
-Socket checks the stored configuration of the plug and verifies a connection with the remote chain was previously instantiated.
+To pass a message, Plugs call the `outbound` method on Socket with `fees`, `siblingChainSlug`, `msgGasLimit`, `payload`, `transmitterParams`, `executorParams`.
+Socket checks the stored configuration of the plug and verifies a connection with the sibling chain was previously instantiated.
 It then deducts the fee sent from the plug and pays to various off-chain actors.

 Plugs need to pay a fee to off-chain actors to get messages included in a packet to be executed on the destination chain.
-You can learn more about these fees here. {WIP: link it}
+More on [Fees here](./Concepts/Fees.md).

 <!-- WIP : Link key parameters && link capacitor -->
 <!-- WIP : Highlight capacitors are modular and different types of capacitors can exist which can be configured on switchboard -->
 Socket encodes key parameters into a message and hashes the encoded data.
 It then calls the capacitor and stores the hashed message in the capacitor.
 This emits a `MessageAdded` event.
 The message is stored in the capacitor until it can be emitted.
 Capacitors are chain specific and all messages to be sent to respective destination chains get aggregated in a given capacitor.

-Periodically, Off-chain transmitters will call `seal()` method on the capacitor which seals all stored messages into a packet and emits a `PacketComplete` event for the packet.
+Periodically, Off-chain transmitters will call `seal()` method on the capacitor which seals all stored messages into a packet and emits a `Sealed` event for the packet.

 This event is then picked up by transmitters that propose this packet on the destination chain.
-More on this in the next section.
+More on this below

 ### Receiving a message